1950 East Pakistan riots: Imprisonment of Hindu leaders

-When the massacres were going on, the District Magistrate of Barisal asked Satindranath Sen, freedom fighter and Member of Legislative Assembly (M.L.A.) of East Bengal from Barisal, to sign a declaration stating that there existed peace and normalcy in the district.
+When the massacres were going on, the District Magistrate of Barisal asked Satindranath Sen, an anti-British revolutionary and Member of the Legislative Assembly of East Bengal from Barisal, to sign a declaration stating that there existed peace and normalcy in the district.
 Sen refused to sign the document.
 On 15 February, Satindranath Sen, was arrested under Section 307 C.C.P. and B.S.P.O.
 1946 and imprisoned as an ordinary prisoner.
 On 18 February, Sen wrote to Liaquat Ali Khan, the Prime Minister of Pakistan, appraising him of the situation in Barisal, without any avail.
 On 11 March, Suresh Chandra Biswas, a Member of Legislative Assembly (M.L.A.) of East Bengal from Sylhet was arrested for addressing a public gathering where he protested against the arson on Hindu houses.
 Biswas was handcuffed and paraded through the streets, and locked up.
 A charge of arson was framed against him.
 He was imprisoned.
 On 16 March, the five Hindu members of the seven-member non-official inquiry committee investigating into the Kalshira massacre were arrested.
 The committee had submitted a report, mostly corroborating the origin and extent of the violence as reported in the Indian press.
 On 23 March, 30 leading Hindus, including 72-year-old Mohini Mohan Kar, the zamindar of Kulaura and prominent Congress leaders like Kripesh Chandra Bhattacharjee were arrested from Maulvibazar in Sylhet district.